 In addition to this for the MA Literary Research programme, you are required to submit an outline of your potential research (up to 500-words).

 Applications to the PhD programme require a viable research proposal as well as a sample of written work, e.g. an essay or dissertation chapter of approximately 3000-5000 words.
-Guidance on how to write an English Literature research proposal can be how to write a Creative Writing research proposal.
+Guidance on how to write an English Literature research proposal can be found at Guidance for English Literature and Creative Writing PhD candidates.

 Is the programme available via distance learning?

 There is an MA in Creative Writing you can take entirely by distance learning.
 It is also possible to take the MA in English Literary Research via distance learning.
 No other MA programmes are available via distance learning.